-Symptoms of Achilles tendonitis (play assessment video) consist of pain and stiffness in the Achilles tendon at the back of the ankle.
+Symptoms of Achilles tendonitis consists of pain and stiffness in the Achilles tendon at the back of the ankle.
 Symptoms will most likely have developed gradually over time and will often be worse first thing in the morning.
 Achilles tendonitis can be either acute or chronic.

-As the tendon warms up the pain will go, often for it to return later in the day or towards the end of a prolonged training session.
-The tendon will be very tender when palpating (feeling) or squeezing it from the sides.
-There may be a nodule or lump felt in the middle of the tendon.
+Your achilles will be very tender when palpating (feeling) or squeezing it from the sides.
+You may also feel a nodule or lump in the middle of the tendon.

-Chronic injuries do not necessarily prevent activity but can niggle away affecting performance and in the long-term may be a precursor for something more serious, such as a total rupture of the Achilles tendon.
+Chronic achilles pain does not necessarily prevent activity but can niggle away affecting performance.
+In the long-term this may be a precursor for something more serious, such as a total rupture.
 An MRI or Ultrasound scan can determine the extent of the injury and indicate a precise diagnosis.

 How bad is my Achilles tendonitis?

-The VISA Achilles tendon pain questionnaire (download PDF) has been designed to measure progress during rehabilitation.
-The athlete simply answers a number of questions and their score can give an estimate of how bad your injury is and can be a good way of measuring progress.
+The VISA Achilles tendon pain questionnaire has been designed to measure progress during rehabilitation.
+Simply answer a few questions to get a score out of 100.
+This is an estimate of how bad your injury is and can be a good way of measuring progress.

 Achilles tendonitis causes & anatomy

 The main cause, particularly in older athletes is degeneration or wear and tear of the tendon.
-Other very similar conditions may actually be due to inflammation or degeneration of the tendon sheath which surrounds the tendon (called Tenosynovitis) rather than the Achilles tendon itself.
+Another condition which has identical symptoms is Tenosynovitis.
+This is inflammation of the sheath surrounding the achilles tendon.

-Although overuse is the primary cause, there are a number of factors which can increase your risk of sustaining the injury.
+Overuse is the primary cause.
+However, there are a number of factors which can increase your risk of injury.

-Training - avoiding overuse and modifying training methods is important to prevent the injury from returning.
-For example, running on soft surfaces, especially sand is not great, because it allows the heel to sink.
+Avoid overtraining.
+Modify training methods to prevent your injury from returning.
+Running on soft surfaces, or sand is not great, because it allows the heel to sink.
 As a result the achilles tendon is forced to stretch further.
 If you are a runner then increase your weekly mileage gradually and by no more than 10% per week.

 Achilles tendonitis treatment